stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

           Additionally, consider the property's `property_type` value.
 To configure OAuth using your own OAuth client credentials, you'll need to provide values for properties where `property_type` is either `user_provided` or `system_provided_by_default`.
 If you don't provide a value for properties where `property_type: system_provided_by_default`, Stitch will use its own OAuth client credentials to perform the OAuth handshake.

-          Consider the OAuth properties for `platform.facebook`:
+          Consider the OAuth properties for `platform.google-analytics`:

           {% capture code %}
           {
             "type": "oauth",
             "properties": [
               {
-                "name": "access_token",
+                "name": "client_id",
                 "is_required": true,
                 "is_credential": true,
                 "system_provided": true,